 - Meet a need.
 Ultimately your goal as a marketer (or R&D team member) is to find a niche (or chasm) to fill a need that isn’t already being met.
 To create a product or service that customers want or need – and expertly sell it in a way that garners the most traffic.
 Essentials of Marketing, a textbook on all things marketing that sits on my bookshelf, words it this way: “The search for a breakthrough opportunity – or some sort of competitive advantage – requires an understanding not only of customers but also of competitors.”

 - Find ways to get new customers – or hang on to the ones you have.
 During a competitive analysis, you get time to think about acquisition and retention.
 For example, how are you competitors winning new customers or retaining them?
-Look at their loyalty programs and win-back strategies.
+Look at their brand loyalty programs and win-back strategies.
 Also consider what you could do to win customers from your competitors and take over more market share.

-When to write a competitive analysis
+When to perform a competitive analysis

 There are a variety of times to perform a competitive analysis.
 Maybe you’re launching a new product and need to know how to approach it.
 Maybe your brand is feeling stale and you need ideas.
 Or, maybe it’s simply a downtime in your marketing schedule and you want to do extra credit work.
 Whatever the case, I encourage you to perform competitive analyses at least once or twice per year.